 251.5 m (825 ft)

 The most extreme ski jumping tournament in the world

 RAW AIR is a ski jumping tournament where the athletes individual scores make up the total.
 Each contender will face 10 competitions within the course of 10 days, with a total of 16 counting ski jumps.
 RAW AIR takes place in four different cities in Norway.
 NRK is the producer and official broadcaster, and will air all competitions in prime time.

-The central characters must be the athletes; their battle against raw Norwegian nature, against their own fear and the different slopes’ gravitational forces.
-All this creates the basis for a spectacular tournament.
+The central characters are the athletes; their battle against raw Norwegian nature, against their own fear and the different slopes’ gravitational forces.
+All this forms the basis for a spectacular tournament.

 Some of the world's most spectacular hills in raw Norwegian nature.
 Starting in Holmenkollen, continuing on to Lillehammer, then to Trondheim before finishing off in Vikersund.